soi-20/brains/README.md

 We need to elevate our mind in this digital age.
 Not only as human, but also as human + machine.

+**(I'm building the software n hardware tool for it.
+Email me if you are interested to join private beta: allenleein@gmail.com)**

 ## [Read Wiki](https://github.com/allenleein/brains/wiki#table-of-contents-essay-still-in-process)